 We were planning a trip to New York a few years ago and I went on a month long, obsessive hunt for a weekender.
 I needed one that could carry all my goods and still leave room for any potential treasures I might discover along the way.
 Too bad I didn’t find Erin McRoberts back then, because I am totally smitten with her leather work and especially this HotShot Weekender/Backpack hybrid of hers, showcased in her Awl Snap shop.
 Leather and waxed canvas together?
 Love it!

-Erin’s shop is fantastic and she recently took the leap into the world of full-time making.
+Erin’s shop is fantastic and we’re glad that she bravely took the leap into the world of full-time making.
 Ya’ll know I’m all about supporting makers with that big leap, so how could I resist featuring her as a part of my Handmade Profiles series?
 Besides, her logo is my new favorite.
 It’s brilliant and needs to be on a t-shirt.
 I’d wear it. *hint-hint*

 Enjoy the interview and then click on any of the images to explore Erin’s entire collection.
 Free free to leave a comment below with some words of support for Erin and her brave jump.